vbauer/jackdaw/README.md

 ### @JComparator
 To generated safe and well-coded comparator, you have to write a lot of boilerplate code.
 **@JComparator** annotation allows to simplify this situation.
-It is also possible to generate reverse order comparator using parameter `reverse`.
+To generate reverse order comparator, use parameter `reverse`.

-There is several ways to generate comparator or group of comparators.
+There are several ways to generate comparator or group of comparators.
 It depends on the annotation location:

 * **annotation on field** - generate comparator only for one specified field.